Kleines/Interrogator/README.md

 Upon completion it opens the temporary folder location for your inspection.

-At this time (20190812) it inspects and outputs as CSV files all of the following:
+At this time (20190816) it inspects and outputs as CSV files all of the following:

 GPOs

+    Exports as XML
-exports as XML and HTML
+    Export as HTML

 USER ACCOUNTS